Skip to Content

 Tip Why It Works Example

-Stay calm Builds parental trust Respect their decision.
+Stay calm Builds trust Accept their “no” gracefully.

 Be consistent Shows responsibility Do chores without reminders.